 There isn’t a cure for pulmonary hypertension, but treatment can improve symptoms and slow progression of the disease.
 It often takes trial and error to find the proper mix of drugs to help control the disease.

 Medications — There are many different types of medications available to help improve pulmonary hypertension signs and symptoms.
-They include blood vessel dilators, calcium channel blockers, blood thinners, diuretics, and even drugs used to treat erectile dysfunction.
+They include blood vessel dilators, calcium channel blockers, blood thinners, diuretics, and even drugs used to treat dysfunction.

 Surgery — If medications aren’t having the proper effect, surgery may be necessary.